cinspire93/DotA-2-Prediction/README.md

 # CapstoneProject
-## This will be the repo for my Capstone Project as Galvanize San Francisco.
+## Welcome to the repo for my Capstone Project as Galvanize San Francisco.

 The project focuses on predicting DotA 2 match outcomes by looking at the first 10 minutes of each match.
 Here are the goals: